 Just like humans, dogs are susceptible to the cold and can develop hypothermia if they are exposed to cool or cold temperatures for too long.
 But how does hypothermia look in dogs?
 The first signs of hypothermia in dogs are usually behavioral.

-Your dog may seem weak or lethargic and may want to spend more time sleeping than usual.
+Your dog may seem weak or lethargic and want to sleep more than usual.
 He may also seem less interested in playing or interacting with you and other family members.

 As the condition progresses, your dog may start to shiver uncontrollably and his breathing may become shallow and rapid.
 His skin may also feel cold and clammy to the touch.